-- It would be your responsibility to find a suitable replacement tenant; either a full time working individual who would be able to pay your share of the rent or student with a UK Homeowner Guarantor. - He/she will have to undergo reference checks as outlined in our Guide to Prospective Tenants' Referencing. - The incoming tenant will have to agree to us in writing the state of the original inventory as agreed with the original tenants. - Once the new tenant has been successfully referenced and the Landlord has agreed to the change of tenancy, all the tenants will have to sign a new contract. - Depending on the circumstances surrounding the change of tenancy request, David Andrew will charge up to £50 (including VAT) to process the change of tenancy ad administer new tenancy agreement, or any reasonable costs incurred if these are higher than £50. - The incoming tenant would have to arrange with the outgoing tenant to pay his or her share of the deposit to him/her.
-David Andrew Estates do not get involved in the change of deposit transfer. - Once we receive confirmation from the outgoing tenant that his share of the deposit has been repaid, we will issue a new Deposit Protection Certificate.
+- It would be your responsibility to find a suitable replacement tenant; either a full time working individual who would be able to pay your share of the rent or student with a UK Homeowner Guarantor. - He/she will have to undergo reference checks and pay the reference and administration charges of £180 inc VAT to David Andrew Estates. - The incoming tenant will have to agree to us in writing the state of the original inventory as agreed with the original tenants. - Once the new tenant has been successfully referenced and the Landlord has agreed to the change of tenancy, all the tenants will have to sign a new contract, at a cost of £90 in administrative fees. - The incoming tenant would have to arrange with the outgoing tenant to pay his or her share of the deposit to him/her.
+David AndrewEstates do not get involved in the change of deposit transfer. - Once we receive confirmation from the outgoing tenant that his share of the deposit has been repaid, we will issue a new Deposit Protection Certificate.